 Increasingly, schools are viewing external partnerships as a way to reach school specific goals and objectives in support of student achievement and community engagement.
-Over the last four years, some school principals have engaged with external organizations to provide coordination and management of various school based community partnerships.
-To accommodate schools' interest in further refinement and alignment of existing partnerships with the school's vision and mission, a new specialty (Community Partnerships) has been added to the existing District position of Assistant Program Coordinator.
+Over the last five years, some school principals have engaged with external organizations such as the PHENND VISTA program to provide coordination and management of various school based community partnerships.
+To accommodate any school's' interest in further refinement and alignment of existing partnerships with the school's vision and mission, a new specialty (Community Partnerships) has been added to the existing District position of Assistant Program Coordinator.
 This is a 10-month position, PFT represented, school-based position.
 Those newly hired for this position would most likely begin at the first step.

 Copies of the job description and further assistance and information can be obtained from Vicki Ellis, Office of Strategic Partnerships (vellis@philasd.org).
 Schools should recruit, interview, and select qualified individuals per the Assistant Program Coordinator/Community Partnerships specialty job description.
 The position reports to the principal.
 The principal is responsible for their orientation to the role at their school and manages the employee.
-The Office of Strategic Partnerships may offer support and training as needed to Assistant Program Coordinator/Community Partnerships and their principals.
+The Office of Strategic Partnerships will offer support and training as needed to Assistant Program Coordinator/Community Partnerships in the form of periodic networking meetings, trainings and professional development.
 The Talent Support Team in the Office of Talent will process candidates once selected by the school.
-Schools may use school grant funds, including Title I as long as it is aligned with the needs assessment and their school-wide plan.
+Schools may use school grant funds, including Title I as long as it is aligned with the needs assessment and their school-wide plan